sina22r/Cisco-IOS-Command-Reference/Volumes/Volume01-IOS-Fundamentals/01_Basic_IOS_Commands.md

 # hostname

-Syntax
+Syntax:

 hostname R1

-Example
+Example:

 Router(config)# hostname R1

 R1(config)#

-What it does
+What it does:

 Changes the device hostname.
-The new hostname is immediately reflected in the CLI prompt.
+The new hostname immediately appears in the CLI prompt.

 ------------------------------------------------------------

 # banner motd

-Syntax
+Syntax:

 banner motd #

-Example
+Example:

 Router(config)# banner motd #